clarisli/CarND-Kidnapped-Vehicle-Project/README.md

 The goal is to find a weight parameter for each particle that represents how well the particle fits to being the same location as the actual car.

 ##### Landmark within Sensor Range
-I first find all landmarks within the sensor range.
+I first found all landmarks within the sensor range.
 I did this in lines 137 to 157 of `updateWeights()` in `particle_filter.cpp`.

 ##### Transform
-I then transform the car's measurements from its local car coordinate system to the map's coordinate sysem.
+I then transformed the car's measurements from its local car coordinate system to the map's coordinate sysem.

 Observations in the car coordinate system can be transformed into map coordinates (x_m and y_m) by passing car observation coordinates (x_c and y_c), map particle coordinates (x_p and y_p), and our rotation angle (-90 degrees) through a homogenous transformation matrix.
 This homogenous transformation matrix, shown below, performs rotation and translation.